jaretogarato/supclaude/README.md

 - Do this on every reply, even short ones and questions.
 Why: a terminal app reads this line and shows me what each local agent is doing next.
 ```

+Sessions that are already running will not pick this up. `CLAUDE.md` is read
+once, when a session starts, so run `/clear` in those tabs or start them again.

+Two things worth knowing once it is on.
+The cell clears the moment you send a
+prompt and fills again when the reply lands, so what you see is always from the
+current turn.
+And models do forget the line sometimes, which leaves the cell
+empty for that turn.
+That is normal, not a failure.

+When a session is waiting on you, the line is painted in the row's color, so
+`UP NEXT: waiting for you to pick 1 or 2` is hard to miss.

 Any Claude Code session you start after `supclaude install` shows up.
 Sessions that were already running show up on their next hook event, such as your next prompt.